 What is an external and internal command?

 For example, if your computer does not have the fdisk.exe file and you try using the fdisk command, you will receive a "Bad command or file name" error message.
 Fdisk is an external command that only works if fdisk.exe, or in some cases, fdisk.com, is present.

 However, as long as MS-DOS is running on your computer internal commands, such as the cd command, will always be available and does not require other files to run.
-Each of the commands listed on the Computer Hope's MS-DOS page denote what commands are external and internal.
+Each of the commands listed on the MS-DOS help page denote what commands are external and internal.